Cut fuel spending: the best points for petrol

 Once cardholders start paying to borrow the value of their rewards plummets.

-In short, the golden rule is to: always pay back the card balance in full at the end of month.
+The golden rule is to always pay back the card balance in full at the end of month.

-Those who are concerned that they wouldn't be able to follow that rule would be better off by far concentrating solely on ways to cut the cost of motoring that don't revolve around revolving credit.
+Those concerned that they won't be able to follow that rule are better off concentrating solely on ways to cut the cost of motoring that don't revolve around credit.

 That's the loyalty schemes above and the efficiency tips below.